jdtheiss/pebl/README.txt

   Created by Justin Theiss

-sawa_dlmread
+sawa_dlmread.m
   raw = sawa_dlmread(file,delim)
   This function will read csv/txt files and create a cell array based on delimiters.

   Input:
-  -file - file path for .csv, .txt files
-  -delim - (optional) string delimiter (default is |)
+  -file - file path for .csv, .txt files or actual string to delimit -delim - (optional) string delimiter (default is |)

   Output: